horvbalint/robogo/README.md

 axios.post('/api/User', UserData)
 ```
 ##### Params:
-An object that matches the given models schema.
+An object that matches the given model's schema.
 The whole req.body should be the object.

 <br></br>